Designing logos for teachers by Working Dog Resources

 Modern teacher-authors are discovering the necessity of building a personal brand.
 Here’s why designing logos for teachers has become a thing.

 Big or small, a brand is the essence of any business.
 Building a brand is a goal the business owner accomplishes to achieve favorable recognition in a marketplace.
 It is the pathway that nurtures the desired know, like, and trust stages to positive brand recognition.

 Your brand is the personality of your business.
 It should epitomize what you offer and what makes you different.
 Your brand is not only your logo but the logo is a great foundation for building a recognizable brand.
 So above all, your logo should be eye-catching and unique.

 For teacher-authors, the same applies.
 Yet why is it that so many teachers’ logos look so similar?
-The answer lies in effective branding design strategy.
-It is the difference between a strategically designed logo which will build into a brand.
+The answer lies in an effective branding design strategy.
+It is the difference between a strategically designed logo that will build into a brand.
 A brand that encapsulates a teacher’s vision, goals, voice, unique offerings, etc., and a cookie-cutter approach of a seemingly cute font pairing and colors.
-The main strategic goal is to speak to the consumer not to just make it about personal preference.
+The main strategic goal is to speak to the consumer not just make it about personal preference.
 Know your customer and build your brand to appeal to them.
 It is the strategic design that stands the test of time and builds a solid brand.

 Where to begin when designing logos for teachers

 At its basic level, a logo is a symbol, image, or design adopted by a business, person, or event to identify its products or services.
 The process of developing a logo can be daunting for the business owner.
 It can be quite overwhelming to drill down and decide upon one simplistic graphic that is indicative of everything you do.

 The anatomy of a teacher logo design